BinarCode/laravel-restify/docs-v2/content/en/api/repositories.md

 <alert>

-Field class has many mutations, validators and interactions you can use, these are documented [here](/api/fields)
+Field class has many mutations, validators and interactions that you can use.
+These are documented [here](/api/fields)

 </alert>